codenotary/codenotary.io/pages/blog/opvizor-performance-analyzer-3-0-provides-real-time-performance-analysis-for-virtual-data-center.md

 ---
-title: "Opvizor Performance Analyzer 3.0 Provides Real-Time Performance Analysis for virtual data center"
+title: "CNIL Metrics and Logs 3.0 Provides Real-Time Performance Analysis for virtual data center"
 image: /images/blog/vm_perfanalyzer.png
 tags: ["Ops", "opvizor"]
 date: "2016-06-09"
 ---

-Today we announced a significant new release, opvizor Performance Analyzer 3.0 of their virtual Datacenter product portfolio.
+Today we announced a significant new release, CNIL Metrics and Logs 3.0 of their virtual Datacenter product portfolio.
 The latest release provides a flexible dashboard engine including dozens of different focused dashboards that enables full-stack performance analysis for the virtual data center.

 "Our customers often request the addition of real-time performance and statistics to Health Analyzer.
 But Health Analyzer was designed for predictive analytics and deep health checking, not real-time business.
 Therefore, we´re proud to release our Performance Analyzer 3.0 that supports real time performance analysis through the full stack, from NetApp filer or Datacore Storage System to VMware vSphere or Microsoft Hyper-V and Docker or Microsoft SQL.
 This is all done using a highly flexible Dashboard Engine" said Dennis Zimmer, CEO - opvizor.